IBM/workshop-quarkus-openshift-reactive-messaging/README.md

 One benefit of reactive models is the ability to update web applications by sending messages, rather than pulling for updates.
 This is more efficient and improves the user experience.

+The workshop uses a sample application to demonstrate reactive functionality.
+The simple application displays links to articles and author information.

 Articles can be created via REST API.
 The web application receives a notification and adds the new article to the page.
 The animation shows how curl requests are executed at the bottom which trigger updates to the web application at the top.

 <kbd><img src="images/demo-1-video-small.gif" /></kbd>